 Weymouth (40 miles) has a sandy beach and beautiful sea front as well as a harbour.
 Attractions include the Sealife Adventure Park and RSPB reserve.
 There are cycle routes around the town and a Sandworld Sculpture Park.
-Worth a visit nearby are Nothe Fort (dogs welcome on a lead) and Bennetts Water Gardens.
+Worth a visit nearby are Nothe Fort (dogs welcome on a lead) and Bennetts Water Gardens (assistance dogs only).

 Places of interest and attractions

 Breamore House and Museum (12 miles north) is an Elizabethan Manor house with many original features and a Countryside Museum with a fine collection of steam powered farm machinery.

 Kingston Lacey (14 miles west) is a National Trust stately home and gardens with plenty of walks and a cafe.
 (Dog friendly.)

 Sammy Miller Motorcycle Museum (16 miles south west) New Milton has a world class collection of restored motorbikes.